-These novel findings help inform dietary guidance on macronutrients to influence metabolic health.
-Currently, major organizations recommend that SFA be replaced with MUFA or PUFA, largely to improve lipid profiles rather than glucose-insulin metrics, for the primary and secondary prevention of diabetes [3,4].
-Our investigation of trials with relatively short average duration (28 days) suggests that consuming more unsaturated fats (MUFA, PUFA) in place of either carbohydrate or SFA will improve HbA1C and HOMA-IR; and that focusing on PUFA in particular will have additional benefits on insulin secretion capacity.
-The comparatively similar effects of SFA vs. carbohydrate on glucose-insulin homeostasis are consistent with their similar overall associations with both incident diabetes and cardiovascular events [27].
-Translated to foods, these finding support increased consumption of vegetable oils and spreads, nuts, fish, and vegetables rich in unsaturated fats (e.g. avocado), in place of either animal fats or refined grains, starches, and sugars.
+place of either carbohydrate or SFA may improve HbA1C and HOMA-IR; and that focusing on PUFA in particular may have additional benefits on insulin secretion capacity.
+The comparatively similar effects of SFA versus carbohydrate on glucose-insulin homeostasis are consistent with their similar overall associations with both incident diabetes and cardiovascular events [27].
+Translated to foods, these finding support increased consumption of vegetable oils and spreads, nuts, fish, and vegetables rich in unsaturated fats (e.g., avocado), in place of either animal fats or refined grains, starches, and sugars.